KittyGiraudel/site/_posts/2012-01-01-digging-into-my-slides-sass.md

 <ul>
 <li><strong>Variables</strong>: it's been a while since we first asked for variables in CSS.
 They'll come native some day but meanwhile, we have to rely on CSS preprocessors.</li>
 <li><strong>Nesting</strong>: it is the ability to nest rules within each others to create expanded CSS selectors.
 Can be very interesting to avoid code repetition.
 Remember the <a href="http://thesassway.com/beginner/the-inception-rule">inception rule though</a>.</li>
 <li><strong>Functions</strong>: I don't think functions deserve an explanation.
-Give it parameters, it returns a value you can store in a variable or use as a value.</li>
+Give it parameters, it returns a result you can store in a variable or use as a value.</li>
 <li><strong>Mixins</strong>: same as functions except it outputs code instead of returning a result.
 Very useful to output chuncks of code depending on some parameters (mixin arguments).</li>
 <li><strong>Color functions</strong>: every preprocessor nowadays comes with a bunch of functions to ease color management (lighten, darken, transparentize, mix, complementary…).
 Very cool to avoid repeated back-and-forths between the IDE and Photoshop and having 50 shades of grey when you only need one (see what I did there?).
 Also easier to read than hexadecimal in my opinion.</li>
 <li><strong>File concatenation</strong>: we often want to split our large stylesheets into several smaller ones but doing so increases the number of HTTP requests, thus the time the page need to load.
 Sass makes this possible: multiple files in production environment, one single file compressed in production.</li>